vuestorefront/storefront-ui/apps/docs/components/components/tooltip.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: VsfTooltips provide contextual information about an element when that owning element receives focus or is hovered over, but is otherwise not visible on the page.
 ---
 # Tooltip component

-VsfTooltips provide contextual information about an element when that owning element receives focus or is hovered over, but is otherwise not visible on the page.
+{{ $frontmatter.description }}

 <Generate />